WojciechMula/cleanup-headers/README.rst

 This simple script helps in removing unnecessary includes from C/C++ files.

-A huge code base or legacy code usually means that implementation files are full of includes hat pilled up over years.
+A huge code base or legacy code usually means that implementation files are full of includes pilled up over years.
 Likewise, creating a new project by forking an old one ends up with tons of leftovers.